Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Conclusions

+Finally, it is important to signal that our method is not free from finite size effects although it strongly reduces them as compared to traditional ED methods.
+Indeed, the precise location of the distinct quantum phases found depends on the system size and improves as the size of the lattices increases.
+It remains as an open question if a finite size scaling can also be applied with our RTBC.

 \textit{Acknowledgements}.
-We thank Philipp Hauke and Shoushu Gong for fruitful discussions and sharing their results with us.
-We acknowledge financial support from the Spanish MINECO projects FIS2016-86681-P and the Generalitat de Catalunya CIRIT (2017-SGR-966).
+We thank P. Hauke, G. Sierra and the referees for fruitful discussions and S. Gong for sharing their results with us.
+We acknowledge financial support from the Spanish MINECO projects FIS2016-80681-P and the Generalitat de Catalunya CIRIT (2017-SGR-1127).